 - Adequate drainage.
 Snake plants are succulents, a relative of the cactus.
 They are able to store water in their thick leaves.
 They are also excellent container plants to keep in your home.
 Due to this, they are susceptible to root rot and hate having “wet feet” sitting in water for too long.
 To avoid this problem, a free draining soil is ideal.
 You can select a commercial ready-made potting mix for cactus or succulent plants or make your own.
 Make sure your pot has enough drainage holes to allow water to pass through.

 - Nutrient-rich.
 Plants get their essential nutrients from the soil they are in, so it makes sense that a plant will suffer if it does not get the right nutrients.
-The best fertilizer for snake plants is an all-purpose plant food in the growing season (warm weather) when the plant is actively growing.
+The best fertilizer for snake plants is a portion of all-purpose plant food in the growing season (warm weather) when the plant is actively growing.
 However, they don’t need a lot of fertilizer and will do fine without it.
-Materials such as coconut coir, peat moss, or compost all add nutrients to the soil naturally, but be mindful not to add too much.
+Materials such as coconut coir, peat moss, or compost all add nutrients to the soil naturally but be mindful not to add too much.

 - Aeration.
 You will want to choose a loose-packed soil for snake plants that allows nutrients, air, and water to flow through easily.
 Snake plants are native to the rocky soil of Africa, and like to dry out between watering.
 The best soil mixture should contain materials like clay, gravel or sand/perlite to allow for air to circulate.’